Capture of Westhoek: British preparations

-British plan of attack
+British plan

 The infantry were to advance behind a creeping barrage at 4:35 a.m., straight through to the second objective (black line) of 31 July, to capture the Albrechtstellung, Inverness Copse and Glencorse Wood across the neck of the plateau.
 The speed of the barrage gave the 18th (Eastern) Division 46 minutes and the 25th Division 25 minutes to complete the attack.
 On 8 August, Inverness Copse and Glencorse Wood were each bombarded with 3,000 medium and heavy shells and bombarded again on 9 August, the first bright day since July.
 The 18th (Eastern) Division attack by the 55th Brigade was to be on a battalion front of about 400 yd and the 54th Brigade was to attack with two battalions forward on a front 800 yd wide.
 The 74th Brigade of the 25th Division was to attack with its four battalions on the left flank, each on a 400 yd front, to recapture the Albrechtstellung, Westhoek and the rest of Westhoek Ridge.
 By aggressive patrolling, part of the objective on the left centre had already been occupied by 10 August.